 Sagreras method book is a classic of our own time.
 It is universally used for its delightful and original little compositions for students to play.
 As part of the original 6 volume series, the first three ‘books’ have been compiled into a single edition (of over a hundred pages total).

 This is a great introduction to the classical guitar by one of the most inventive teacher-cum-composers there have been.
 It is also a great introduction to some fine Latin American music.
+Check it out at the SheetMusicPlus website.

 The Sagreras method is great for reading music and developing playing technique.
 I myself recently discovered these wonderful method books.
 I strongly recommend them to beginners for their delightful musical studies and examples.
 Although I must add that some sight-reading skill is required, particularly rhythms.